Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 1.1 Download datakit.yaml¶

-Log in to the Guance Console, click on 「Integration」 - 「DataKit」 - 「Kubernetes」, and download datakit.yaml
+Log in to the Guance Console, click on 「Integration」 - 「DataKit」 - 「Kubernetes」, and download datakit.yaml.

 1.2 Replace Token¶

-Log in to the Guance Console, go to the 「Management」 module, copy the token under 「Basic Settings」, and replace <your-token>
+Log in to the Guance Console, go to the 「Management」 module, copy the token under 「Basic Settings」, and replace <your-token> in the ENV_DATAWAY environment variable value in the datakit.yaml file.

 1.3 Add Global Tags¶